Activist/Archivist event at People's History Museum. Photo: Emma Gibbs

 She offers the archive support around fundraising; delivers events and exhibitions; and manages filmed archival material.
 Abigail Ward – Co-founder

-Abigail Ward is an award-winning curator, writer and DJ with over fifteen years' experience in the music industry and cultural sector.
-She specialises in Greater Manchester music history; digital heritage, community archives; music and disability; and LGBT+ history in Manchester.
+Abigail Ward is an award-winning curator, presenter, writer and DJ with over fifteen years' experience in the music industry and cultural sector.
+She specialises in Greater Manchester music history; digital heritage; community archives; music and disability; and LGBT+ history in Manchester.
+As a DJ she has played across Manchester at venues such as The Refuge, Manchester Art Gallery, HOME and Piccadilly Records.
+She has a quarterly show on NTS radio.

 In 2008 she edited and co-designed the book: '1 Top Class Manager - the notebooks of Joy Division's manager 1978-80'.